wayland/OpenDeck/bin/sch/ModularDeck/README.md

 **Intended use:** For places that do speaking events with one or more speakers giving a presentation on a stage.
--	**The space:** A stage with say 8 different areas (4 upstage, 4 downstage)
+-	**The space:** A stage with say 7 different areas
--	**The control surface:** Has 8 different areas representing the stage areas
+-	**The control surface:** Has 7 different areas representing the stage areas
 -	**Each area:**
 	-	*Stage:* Has up to 9 devices (lights, microphones, cameras, HDMI computers) associated with it
-	-	*Control Surface:* Has 9 LED keys (3x3) representing the different devices.
+	-	*Control Surface:* Has 9 LED keys (3x3) representing the different devices for the area.
 Some stage areas might warrant fewer devices, and only need a 2x2 keypad.
-There will also be extra buttons, LEDs, and some pots.
+There will also be extra buttons, LEDs, and some pots for whatever is needed.

 If more stage areas are needed, simply chain more boards together (should work up to at least 2, hopefully 4).